-The Modern Cockney Festival 2026 programme is out now!
-We’ve got a wonderful array of in-person and online events – click below and don’t miss out…
+The Modern Cockney Festival 2026 was a success!
+The programme featured a wonderful array of in-person and online events – click below and find out more…

 Full listing for the Modern Cockney Festival 2026